Moderna to seek U.S. and EU authorization for its vaccine on Monday

 Other vaccine makers have said they are studying their vaccines in young people as well.

-Reporting by Julie Steenhuysen and Michael Erman; Additional reporting by Ankur Banerjee in Bengaluru and Kate Kelland in London; Editing by Bill Berkrot, Edwina Gibbs and David Clarke
+Reporting by Julie Steenhuysen and Michael Erman; Additional reporting by Ankur Banerjee and Manas Mishra in Bengaluru and Kate Kelland in London; Editing by Bill Berkrot, Edwina Gibbs and David Clarke

 Our Standards: The Thomson Reuters Trust Principles.